Sher1fffov/AIO-Ultimate-System-Optimizer/README.md

 # AIO-System-Optimizer
 ℹ️ Advanced Optimization and Debloating Utility

-CMD command and .pow files are included in the zip file
+New Release Comes with .exe program

-Run .bat file as a Adminstator
+Run .exe file as a Adminstator

 ⚡ CPU & Power Tweaks: Adjusts Win32PrioritySeparation and system responsiveness to prioritize active games.
 Injects a custom power plan for maximum performance and disables CPU throttling/C-States for maximum clock speed stability.